Inspect is a fully featured web inspector that gives web developers the tools they need to develop for the web using only an iPad or iPhone.

 |Show Next Tab||control tab|

 |Switch to Themes panel||⌘ option t|

 Frequently Asked Questions

 This is a universal app, which means the same app will work for both iPad and iPhone.
 There is no separate purchase or different version.

 Will this app work on any website?

 It should!
 There are no restrictions needed for the app to work on a particular page, or additional code needed.
-If you discover a problem loading your page, please email firstname.lastname@example.org
+If you discover a problem loading your page, please get in touch with us at firstname.lastname@example.org.

 Probably!
 Comments and suggestions are always welcome, so please send any to firstname.lastname@example.org.